LeleDallas/TODO-list/README.md

 To run it locally, follow these steps:

-- Navigate to the server folder of the project.
+- Navigate to the project folder of the project.
 - Run the command `bun install` to install all the necessary dependencies.
-- Run the command `bun run dev` to start the server.
+- Run the command `bun run dev` to start the project.

 The client will be running at `http://localhost:5173`.